 (1) Dogs who, during the defined qualifying year, earn at least 6 qualifying scores in master stakes held by AKC licensed or member clubs’ AKC Hunting Tests for Retrievers when handled by an amateur as defined by the AKC.
 The handler of the dog must be a member in good standing of MARC at the time of the event.
-Qualifying dogs of the previous year's Master National Hunting Retriever Test shall receive credit for two qualifying scores, provided the dogs were handled by amateurs in all series and at all tests in which the dog qualified for the MN.
-In subsequent years dogs that qualify in the previous year’s MAI shall receive credit for two qualifying scores, provided that no more than two credits between the MAI and MN may be used in any single year.
+Qualifying dogs of the previous year's Master National Hunting Retriever Test shall receive credit for two (2) qualifying scores, provided the dogs were handled by amateurs in all series and at all tests in which the dog qualified for the Master National.
+In subsequent years, dogs that qualify in the previous year’s MAI shall receive credit for two (2) qualifying scores.
+(See By-Law Change regarding Master National and MARC reciprocity - CLICK HERE)

 (2) Contestants who enter exclusively in Alaska must obtain qualifying scores in a minimum of four master stakes held by member clubs, when handled by an amateur as defined by the AKC and have an MH title.

 (3) Dogs, domiciled in Canada, running exclusively in CKC Master Hunt Test events, that passed the most recent CKC Canadian National Master Hunt Test prior to the MARC qualifying end date and are handled by amateurs.

 (4) Dogs having passed three prior MN or MAI annual events are exempt from the requirements of this section and are qualified for all future MAI annual events provided that the dogs were handled by an amateur in all series and at all tests in which the dog qualified for the events.